Gift Guide: 14 gifts for the gamer in your life – TechCrunch

 Xbox

 If your Xbox gamer isn’t happy with the included Xbox controller, a solid option is the Scuf Gaming Prestige controller for Xbox.
 It has four mappable paddles on the back, and is fully customizable.
 That means you can tailor the color, the length and shape of the joysticks, and the feel of the controller.
-One caveat: it’s worth noting that in my experience Scuf controllers don’t stand up to a lot of wear and tear, especially considering the $160 price tag.
+One caveat: It’s worth noting that in my experience, Scuf controllers don’t stand up to a lot of wear and tear, especially considering the $160 price tag.

 Price: $160 from Scuf